-A workers insurance policy covers any of the employer's workers in the event of them suffering a work related injury or illness.
+A workers insurance policy provides an employer coverage in the event one of their employees suffer a work related injury or illness.

 The policy will insure your business against the cost of supporting your injured worker and may include: